dapplets/dapplet-docs/docs/ex05-wallet.md

 After a successful connection the button switches the state to `ETH_CONNECTED'` or `NEAR_CONNECTED` depending on which wallet has been chosen.

-If the connection was canceled we switch the state to `REJECTED`.
+If the connection was cancelled we switch the state to `REJECTED`.

 ### 4. Send the necessary data to Ethereum wallet and listen to the response

-Firstly add check of the `wallet.authMethod`.
+Firstly, add a check of the `wallet.authMethod`.
 If we implement the states' switching correctly it will always be `ethereum/goerli`.
-But if we make a mistake the check save us from the error.
-Also after the check the typescript compiler will exactly understand what the type of the wallet we use.
+But if we make a mistake the check will save us from an error.
+Also, after the check the typescript compiler will understand exactly the type of the wallet we use.

 ```typescript
 exec: async (_, me) => {